-STATEMENT OF LEE M. THOMAS, EXECUTIVE DIRECTOR, OFFICE OF CRIMINAL JUSTICE PROGRAMS, STATE OF SOUTH CAROLINA, ON E-HALF OF THE NATIONAL CONFER-ENCE OF STATE CRIMINAL JUSTICE PLANNING ADMINISTRATORS
+STATEMENT OF LEE M. THOMAS, EXECUTIVE DIRECTOR, OFFICE OF CRIMINAL JUSTICE PROGRAMS, STATE OF SOUTH CAROLINA, ON BEHALF OF THE NATIONAL CONFER-ENCE OF STATE CRIMINAL JUSTICE PLANNING ADMINISTRATORS

 Mr. Chairman, and distinguished members of the Committee.

 On behalf of the National Conference of State Criminal Justice Planning Administrators and as Executive Director of the Office of Criminal Justice Programs of the State of South Carolina, I both welcome and appreciate this opportunity to provide you with oral and written testimony on the matter of the reauthorization of the Juvenile Justice and Delinquency Prevention Act of 1974.

-The national conference
+I'he national conference

-The National Conference of State Criminal Justice Planning Administrators represents the directors of the fifty-five (55) State and territorial criminal justice Planning Apencies (SPAs) created by the states and territories to plan for and encourage improvements in the administration of adult and juvenile justice.
-The SPAs have been designated by their jurisdictions to administer federal financial assistance programs created by the Omnibus Crime Control and Safe Streets Act of 1968 as amended (Crime Control Act) and the Juvenile Justice and Delinquency Prevention Act of 1974 (Juvenile Justice Act).
-During Fiscal Year 1977, the SPAs have been responsible for determining how best to allocate approximately 60 percent of the total appropriations under the Crime Control Act and approximately 64 percent of the total appropriations under the Juvenile Justice Act.
+The National Conference of State Criminal Justice Planning Administrators represents the directors of the fifty-five (55) State and territorial criminal justice Planning Agencies (SPAs) created by the states and territories to plan for and encourage improvements in the administration of adult and juvenile justice.
+The SPAs have been designated by their jurisdictions to administer federal financial' assistance programs created by the Omnibus Crime Control and Safe Streets Act of 1968 as amended (Crime Control Act) and the Juvenile Justice and Delinquency Prevention Act of 1974 (Juvenile Justice Act).
+During Fiscal Year 1977, the SPAs have been responsible for determining how best to allocate approximately 60 percent of the total appropriations under the Juvenile Justice Act.
 In essence, the states through the SPAs are assigned the central role under the two Acts.